 - >> Why an assessment will be useful

-- >> How to get an assessment and how the system works
+- How to get an assessment and how the system works

 - >> What might happen during and after an assessment

-- >> Who will do the assessment
+- Who will do the assessment

 - How this will affect what you pay for

-Sometimes older people put up with poor health and/or disability when they don't have to.
-It may be possible to sort out these problems.
+Sometimes older people put up with difficult situations relating to their health and wellbeing when they don't have to.
+It may be possible to sort these problems out.
 This is where an assessment can be helpful.
-It's like standing back and looking at all the things that might be impacting on your health and wellbeing such as your: medical conditions, physical ability to do things, mental wellbeing, social support, living situation, etc.
+It's like standing back and taking stock of all the things that might be impacting on you e.g. a medical condition, your physical ability to do things, your mental wellbeing and social situation, etc.